António, Prior of Crato: Claimant

 While António was a prisoner in Morocco, his uncle Henry, the cardinal archbishop of Évora and only surviving brother of King John III of Portugal (1521–1557), was proclaimed the new monarch.
 The cardinal was the last legitimate Portuguese male representative of the royal line, he was old and, as a Cardinal and Bishop of the Roman Catholic Church, unable to have legitimate children.
 Consequently, the succession became the one overwhelming issue of this short reign.

 According to the Portuguese cognatic custom of primogeniture, where males are given precedence, the oldest living male child of the king is proclaimed the legitimate successor.
 On the death of King Sebastião in Morocco, the line of King John III, eldest son of King Manuel I, was extinguished.
 Manuel's next son, the Duke of Beja, had had only António as a son, due to whose illegitimacy the throne had passed to Manuel's third son, Henry.
 Manuel had had three more children with issue - the Duke of Guimarães, who had two surviving daughters married, respectively, to the Duke of Braganza and the Duke of Parma; the Infanta Isabella, married to Charles V, mother of Philip II; and, the Infanta Beatrix, married to the Duke of Savoy.

 The succession was contested by a number of claimants, only three of whom are of note.
 Philip II of Spain had the strongest claim, both as the eldest grandson of King Manuel I by his eldest daughter, Isabella, and through his deceased wife, the Infanta Maria Manuela, eldest daughter of King John III, who had been Heir Presumptive to the Portuguese throne from her birth until 1535.
 His claim was also backed-up by his position of power, access to an army and a ready availability of gold.
 His cousin, Catherine, Duchess of Braganza, was also a granddaughter of Manuel I, by her father the Infante Duarte, Duke of Guimarães, and was by this time the only legitimate Portuguese member of the royal family.
 Although both had strong claims to the throne, neither was ideal - Philip was effectively Spanish and Catherine was a woman - although these characteristics posed no legal limitation in and of themselves.
 Conversely, António as a bastard son of a Portuguese Prince had no legal claim to the throne.
-Cardinal Henry was torn between the two former claimants, dismissing the latter, albeit tending towards Philip II given the latter's assurances that Portugal would retain formal independence as well as autonomous administration of both its European territory and its empire.
+Cardinal Henry was torn between the two former claimants, dismissing António, albeit tending towards Philip II given the latter's assurances that Portugal would retain formal independence as well as autonomous administration of both its European territory and its empire.